pingcap/talent-plan/rust/projects/project-2/project.md

 You may implement the "set" and "rm" commands now, focusing on the `set` / `rm` test cases, or you can proceed to the next section to read about the "get" command.
-It may help to keep both in mind, or to implement them both simultaniously.
+It may help to keep both in mind, or to implement them both simultaneously.
 It is your choice.

 ## Part 4: Reading from the log